WolframResearch/codeinspector/README.md

 cmake --build . --target paclet
 ```

-The result is a directory named `paclet` that contains the WL package source code and a built Lint `.paclet` file for installing.
+The result is a directory named `paclet` that contains the WL package source code and a built CodeInspector `.paclet` file for installing.

 You may see an error because the default path to `WolframKernel` may not be correct.